-The Saga of HROLF 'KRAKI' - 6: Hott's New Friend Bodvar, and the Berserkers
+The Saga of HROLF 'KRAKI' - 6: Hott's New Friend Bodvar checks the king's Berserkers

 Men thronged into the hall that evening, the first they saw was Hott seated on a bench near the door.

 The man who put him there sat next to him.

 "Hah!
 The cur has come out from behind his bone stronghold!
 What are you doing, sat on that bench, cur?"

 Hott fearfully eyed the speaker, one of the men who had made a fool of him, and had left him in the bone pile.
 He began to rise, ready to bolt for the corner and safety, but Bodvar held his right arm.
 Unable to reach the corner Hott just sat and cringed.
 The king's followers began anew, throwing at first only smaller bones.
 Bodvar did nothing, and took a mouthful of the king's ale poured for him earlier by one of the hall maids.